vircadia/vircadia-docs-sphinx/docs/source/create/applications.rst

 Create gemstones
 ^^^^^^^^^^^^^^^^^^^^^^^^

 The final step is to code the behavior of your JavaScript file.
-In this case, we'll create gemstones using Athena's JavaScript API.
+In this case, we'll create gemstones using Vircadia's JavaScript API.
 Each gemstone will be created as an entity, and we can change the gemstone's properties using the ``Entity`` namespace.

 **Calculate the position of each new gemstone**